 A mortgage broker shops your mortgage for you.
 Shopping your mortgage means we will find you the rates and terms for your mortgage that best match your individual needs.
 Once you and your mortgage broker find a mortgage with the rate and terms you are satisfied with, your mortgage broker will do all the necessary work to complete the mortgage for you.

-What you qualify to purchase is determine by many factors, including but not limited to your down payment, useable income, liabilities and credit score.
-As mortgage brokers, we look at all aspects of your current circumstances and provide you with a breakdown of your maximum purchase price based on your individual circumstance and current lender options.
+What you qualify to purchase is determined by many factors, including but not limited to your down payment, useable income, liabilities and credit score.
+As mortgage brokers, we look at all aspects of your current circumstances and provide you with a breakdown of your maximum purchase price based on your individual circumstances and current lender options.

 Dominion Lending Centres Vanisle - Modern Mortgage Group works with numerous lenders with different qualifying requirements, and when you provide us with a complete mortgage application, we will thoroughly analyze your individual situation to provide you with your maximum purchase price details or guide you in how to achieve your purchase goals.